wkgcass/vproxy/doc/how-to-use.md

 Then type in:

 ```
-> System call: save ~/vproxy.conf             --- saves the current config into a file
+> System: save ~/vproxy.conf             --- saves the current config into a file
-> System call: load ~/vproxy.conf             --- loads config from a file
+> System: load ~/vproxy.conf             --- loads config from a file
 ```

 > You may use `noLoadLast` to forbid loading config on startup.